miconda/thunderbird-show-extra-headers/README.md

 ## Overview

 Show quickly extra headers for current message via a popup view.
-The button appears on the toolbar at the top of the message view.
+The button is named `X-Hdrs` and appears on the toolbar at the top of the message view.

 The headers that are shown: